 At December 31, 2010, we used licensed independent brokers and agents and approximately 1,100 licensed employees to sell our commercial insurance products.
 Many of our employer group customers are represented by insurance brokers and consultants who assist these groups in the design and purchase of health care products.
 We generally pay brokers a commission based on premiums, with commissions varying by market and premium volume.
 In addition to a commission based directly on premium volume for sales to particular customers, we also have programs that pay brokers and agents based on other metrics including certain other incentives for our commercial brokers.
-These include commission based on aggregate volumes of sales involving multiple customers.
+These include commission bonuses based on sales that attain certain levels or involve particular products.
+We also pay additional commissions based on aggregate volumes of sales involving multiple customers.